radical-experiments/AIMES-Swift/Swift_Experiments/README.md

   ```
   for d in `find . -iname "exp-*"`; do cp $d/durations.json ../../analysis/stampede_gordon/$d-timings.json; done
   ```
+### Data Analysis ###

-1. Run the analusis on the wrangled data:
+1. Run the analysis on the wrangled data:

   ```
   cd ../../analysis/stampede_gordon/
   python ../../bin/swift-timings.py .
   ```

-1. Analysis data are collected into files, each file named as the timing measured.
-At the moment, we measure only time to completion (TTC), so ```swift-timings.py``` saves ttc for each run in the indicated directory to a file named ```TTC.csv```.
-The csv file contains a first raw with the size of the bag run by the experiment and then raws of data for each size of the bag.
-The csv files can be further aggregated/filtered to produce the desired diagrams.
+1. Analysis data are collected into properties and timings files, each file named as the property or timing measured.